kelvin589/diginotescreen/README.md

 # diginotescreen

 Diginote screen is the companion app to [Diginote](https://github.com/kelvin589/diginote) to display messages.
+A documentation page for the public libraries can be found [here](https://kelvin589.github.io/diginotescreen/).

 ## Table of Contents
 * [Overview](#overview)